pxheim/zettelkasten/video-free-code-camp-2023-learn-tailwind-css.md

 Horizontal and vertical spacing is denoted by x and y respectively.

-Negative spacing is done by adding a
+Negative spacing is done by adding a dash (minus) before the class, e.g. `-mt-1`.

+`w` and `h` are used to refer to width and height respectively.
+You can either use them with constant values, e.g. `w-16`, or with relative values, e.g. `w-1/2` which will work with flex.

+`w-full` refers to the whole width.